emsim11/Code-Refactor/README.md

 ## Usage

-This on-the-job ticket allowed me to implement new skills and refractor code.
+This on-the-job ticket allowed me to implement new skills and refactor code.
 To impress clients, it is always best practice to go the extra mile and improve the codebase for long-term sustainability by ensuring the website functions properly and is best structured for efficiency and long-term use.
 The project allowed me to enhance accessibility features, such as alternate text for images on the website.
 Having an accessible website is crucial, as it better positions the site in search engines, and it can help companies avoid litigation that can otherwise occur when people with disabilities are unable to access the company's website.

 [Back to Top](#code-refactor)